 Congratulations Main Street Portsmouth(MSP) for winning our the 2018 Scioto 365.
 MSP “Operation 535 Second Street: Boneyfiddle Backyard” has been selected for $20,000 to develop 535 Second Street into a beautiful public space with a garden and seating, behind the preserved historic facade.

-The Scioto Foundation has launched a new, dynamic community leadership initiative, Scioto 365, designed to encourage widespread participation in community and economic development for the improvement of the Portsmouth area.
+The Scioto Foundation’s dynamic community leadership initiative, Scioto 365, is designed to encourage widespread participation in community and economic development for the improvement of the Scioto County area.